GOVTNZ/silverstripe-php/README.md

 ### Versions

-There hasn't been released a specific version yet.
+A specific version hasn't been released yet.

 ## Environment Info

-This image comes pre-packaged with a the default php extensions and configurations found on [SilverStripe Platform](https://platform.silverstripe.com).
-It also comes with some tooling pre-installed for ease-of-use.
+This image comes pre-packaged with the default php extensions and configurations found on [SilverStripe Platform](https://platform.silverstripe.com).
+It also includes some tooling pre-installed for ease-of-use.

 ### Build Tools